AdobeDocs/experience-manager-65.en/help/sites-administering/ims-config-and-admin-console.md

 ## How To Set Up {#how-to-set-up}

-### Onboarding Organizations to Admin Console {#onboarding-organizations-to-admin-console}
+### Onboarding Organizations to [!DNL Admin Console] {#onboarding-organizations-to-admin-console}

-The customer onboarding to Admin Console is a pre-requisite to using Adobe IMS for AEM authentication.
+The customer onboarding to [!DNL Admin Console] is a pre-requisite to using Adobe IMS for AEM authentication.

 As the first step, customers should have an Organization provisioned in Adobe IMS.
-Adobe Enterprise customers are represented as IMS Organizations in the [Adobe Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html).
+Adobe Enterprise customers are represented as IMS Organizations in the [Adobe [!DNL Admin Console]](https://helpx.adobe.com/enterprise/using/admin-console.html).

-AEM Managed Services customers should already have an organization provisioned, and as part of the IMS provisioning, the customer instances will be made available in the Admin Console for managing user entitlements and access.
+AEM Managed Services customers should already have an organization provisioned, and as part of the IMS provisioning, the customer instances will be made available in the [!DNL Admin Console] for managing user entitlements and access.

 The move to IMS for user authentication will be a joint effort between AMS and customers, with each having their workflows to complete.